davidzd/skills/README.md

 ## Plans for future

- - Level decreasing
  - Avatars and primary skills
  - Saving and restoring data
  - Non-interactable objects : skill-depending objects like arrows and stuff (medals?), auto-updating non-clickable skills
- - Requirement block and hints for unmet requirements